For New Members

 Suggested items to bring for the weekend include: Scout uniform, tent, sleeping bag, ground cloth, work clothes and gloves (items will get dirty), rain gear, underwear, socks, toiletries, towel, carving knife, money for trading post, insect repellent, flashlight, health history form and any needed medications.

 Once candidates complete their Ordeal, they are invited to attend future events such as Section Conclave in September, Fall Conference in October, and Lodge Leadership Development in December.
 Six months following the candidate’s induction, they are invited to seal their membership by completing their Brotherhood, the second “level” of Order of the Arrow membership.
 Any Arrowman may complete their Brotherhood at any Spring Conference or Fall Conference.
+Additional information is available in the New Member Guide.

 For Parents and Families